 Reporting an abandoned vehicle if it is untaxed

-If a vehicle is untaxed, you should contact NSL (the DVLA's enforcement contractor) and provide the registration number, make and location of the vehicle.
-You can email them and report it.
+If a vehicle is untaxed, you should contact the DVLA and provide the registration number, make and location of the vehicle.

 Vehicles broken down, abandoned or causing an obstruction can also be reported to the police on 101.